cproctor/aws-transcribe/README.md

 This is a simple helper script to transcribe audio files using AWS Transcribe.
 Converts file format, uploads to AWS, checks job status, and fetches result.

+## Installation

+AWS Transcribe is not (yet) available on pypi.
+To install, clone this repo.
+Requires `ffmpeg` and the Python packages listed in `requirements.txt`.
+You will also need an AWS account.

+## Usage

 ```
 usage: Transcribe audio via aws.
 If a job already exists, provides a status update.
        [-h] [-k KEY]